astramieri/oci-generative-ai/docs/rag.md

     This component is responsible for sourcing relevant information from a large corpus or database.

-    It acts like a search engine, scanning through vast amounts of data to find content that is pertinent to the query at hand.
+    It acts like a **search engine**, scanning through vast amounts of data to find content that is pertinent to the query at hand.
 It uses retrieval techniques, such as vector similarity search, keyword-based search, document retrieval or structured database queries to fetch data.

     The goal is to provide the generation system with **contextually relevant, accurate, and up-to-date information** that might not be present in the model's pre-trained knowledge.